HolmesBryant/a-bind/README.md

 - Declarative API: All configuration is done through HTML attributes on the `<a-bind>` element, making the code clean and easy to understand.

 - Bound UI elements can be anywhere in the page.

+- You can bind a UI element to a property or an attribute of a custom element.

 - You can bind to multiple attributes/properties of the same HTML element at once.